OceanParcels/plasticparcels/README.md

     d.
 For each identified coastal model grid-cell, identify the maximum population density from the GPW data within a specified distance $\phi$ (in degrees) north/south or east/west from the coastal model grid-cell center.
     e.
 Create an array with the coastal model grid-cell and it's associated area, the country name, continent name, region name, and subregion name from the shapefile, and the identified population density.
 5. Combine all entries generated in Step 4) a) into one array.
-6. Load the global mismanaged plastic waste data [@Jambeck2015](http://dx.doi.org/10.1126/science.1260352), and join it to the array generated in Step 5), by 'left joining' on country name$^*$.
+6. Load the global mismanaged plastic waste data [@Jambeck2015](http://dx.doi.org/10.1126/science.1260352), and join it to the array generated in Step 5), by 'left joining' on country name$`^*`$.
 Create an additional column 'MPW_cell', mismanaged plastic waste across the grid cell by multiplying the mismanaged plastic waste per kilogram per day with the population density and the grid-cell area.
 7. Save the data into a `.csv` file, to be read and processed by `PlasticParcels`.

-$^*$We pre-process the country names in the [@Jambeck2015](http://dx.doi.org/10.1126/science.1260352) data to account for small differences in the naming conventions of each country.
-Here, we use $r=50$ km, and $\phi$ is chosen as the model grid width in degrees.
+$`^*`$We pre-process the country names in the [@Jambeck2015](http://dx.doi.org/10.1126/science.1260352) data to account for small differences in the naming conventions of each country.
+Here, we use $`r=50`$ km, and $`\phi`$ is chosen as the model grid width in degrees.
 A sample plot of the initialisation map is shown in Figure X **add link**.

 ### Riverine mismanaged plastic waste emissions <a name="riverrelease"></a>
 To generate a particle initialisation map of plastic pollution that enters the ocean from river sources, we use a global riverine input dataset [@Meijer2021](http://dx.doi.org/10.1126/sciadv.aaz5803).
 This dataset is provided in the form of a shapefile, providing a location (latitude and longitude) and amount of plastic emissions (in units of tonnes per year).
 The algorithm is as follows: